Court and Poor Law

 There are three main types of legal cases you may find in Dutch court records:

-Civil cases [civiele rechtspraak].
-These involve violation of laws when an individual (but not society) is harmed.
+Civil cases, civiele rechtspraak.
+These involve violations of laws when an individual (but not society) is harmed.
 Such violations include property damage, trespass, or libel.
 In these cases, one or more individuals file suit against other individuals to enforce private rights or to receive compensation for violation of rights.

 France annexed the country in 1811 and established a uniform legal system.
 There were district, circuit, and appellate courts, which continued after the Kingdom of the Netherlands became a nation in 1814.
 The court system was reorganized in 1838, with the district court becoming the peace court and the circuit court becoming the court of first instance (main trial court).